visinf/beyond-accuracy/Readme.md

     <img src="./assets/interactive_plot.png" alt="Description" width="900">
 </center>

-Explore our data from our experiments with this [interactive scatter plot](interactive_plot.html)!
+Explore our data from our experiments with this **interactive scatter plot**!
 Easily visualize relationships between quality dimensions and uncover information by hovering and filtering the data points.
 Dive in and discover new insights!

-**Note: If the link does not work, open the provided file interactive_plot.html directly.**
+**Note: Currently you have to download the [html file](interactive_plot.html) and open it in your browser.
+There will be a dedicated project page in the near future**

 ## How to install and run the project 🖥️▶️